Skip to main content

 How Xphozah (tenapanor) works

 Xphozah (tenapanor) is a sodium/hydrogen exchanger 3 (NHE3) inhibitor.
-It works by blocking NHE3, which is a protein in your gut that regulates the amount of fluids and electrolytes (like phosphorous) in your body.
+It works by blocking a protein in your intestines called NHE3, which usually helps your body absorb phosphate from food.

-By blocking NHE3, the medication prevents some of the phosphorus from food from being absorbed into your body.
-This helps lower your blood phosphate levels, which is important for protecting your kidneys and bones from damage due to phosphate buildup in CKD.
+By blocking NHE3, Xphozah (tenapanor) keeps some phosphate from being absorbed, which lowers the phosphate levels in your blood.
+This helps protect your kidneys and bones from damage due to phosphate buildup in CKD.

 Are you looking for information on Ibsrela (tenapanor) instead?